TP Information Security Policy

 Audit Logging

-Production Application System Logs – All company computer systems must include logs that record, at a minimum, user session activity including user IDs, logon date and time, logoff date and time, as well as applications invoked, changes to critical application system files, changes to the privileges of users, and system start-ups and shut-downs.
+Production Application System Logs – All third-party computer systems must include logs that record, at a minimum, user session activity including user IDs, logon date and time, logoff date and time, as well as applications invoked, changes to critical application system files, changes to the privileges of users, and system start-ups and shut-downs.

 Business Continuity Plan Development